10 Best RV Vacuums of 2023: Brand Buying Guide & Reviews

 What kind of vacuum do I want?

-There are five types of cleaners to consider in the world of RV vacuuming: upright or canister vacuums, steam vacuums, wet and dry vacuums, handheld vacuums, and RV central vacuum systems.
+In the world of RV vacuuming, there are five types of cleaners to consider: upright or canister vacuums, steam vacuums, wet and dry vacuums, handheld vacuums, and RV central vacuum systems.

-The FAQ section at the end of this article will discuss each type with more depth.
-For now, what we want to share is that you should be aware of the situations you’ll likely encounter in your RV.
-If you do, then you will correctly choose which type is the one that will tackle your issues best.
+The FAQ section at the end of this article will discuss each type in more depth.
+For now, we want to share that you should know the situations you’ll likely encounter in your RV.
+If you do, you will correctly choose which type will tackle your issues best.

-For example, in my case, I’d prefer to go with an RV central vacuum system because they’re known to store easily.
-They can be installed in a storage compartment, under seats, or even inside closets.
+For example, I’d prefer an RV central vacuum system because they’re known to store easily.
+They can be installed in a storage compartment, under seats, or inside closets.

 At the same time, I’m looking at steam vacuums and handhelds because I will bring pets with me during the trip.
-Steam vacuums and handhelds are great for just this situation because they’re great at getting rid of pet odors and disinfecting and stains that they might leave.
+Steam vacuums and handhelds are great for this situation because they eliminate pet odors and disinfect any stains they might leave.
 In addition, handhelds have added maneuverability that the other types don’t have.

-They can reach nook and crannies, which might be what you need for your rig.
+They can reach nooks and crannies, which you might need for your rig.

-If you figure that you’ll unavoidably encounter messes both wet and dry, then choosing a wet and dry vacuum should be a no brainer.
+If you assume you’ll unavoidably encounter wet and dry messes, choosing a damp and dry vacuum should be a no-brainer.

-Ultimately, choosing the best RV vacuum is all about having some foresight and predicting what kind of messes and situations you’ll be meeting in the future.
-That’s why you should think really hard about what you need in your RV and pick a model that matches.
+Ultimately, choosing the best RV vacuum is all about having some foresight and predicting what messes and situations you’ll be meeting.
+That’s why you should think hard about what you need in your RV and pick a model that matches.

 How easy to use is the vacuum?

-In an ideal world, a vacuum would be simple and easy to use.
-But we sadly don’t live in that kind of world.
+A vacuum would be simple and easy to use in an ideal world.
+But sadly, we don’t live in that kind of world.
 Like many other products in this day and age, manufacturers made vacuums hard.

-Avoid the pain of finding out that your vacuum is not worth the effort after you’ve already shelled out money for it.
+Avoid the pain of discovering that your vacuum is not worth the effort after spending money on it.
 Make sure that the model you choose isn’t complicated.

-The upside to this is that you can figure that out by reading the always-enjoyable customer reviews.
-There is no way that the customers won’t sing a cleaner’s praises if it’s great, or complain about it up and down if it’s terrible.
+The upside is that you can figure that out by reading the always-enjoyable customer reviews.
+There is no way that the customers won’t sing a cleaner’s praises if it’s excellent or complain about it up and down if it’s terrible.
 That’s why the review section exists, after all.

 They let you know if a product is user-friendly.

-Frankly, this is the number one factor to consider when purchasing a vacuum.
-No one will want to use a tool that only brings them stress, and cleaning is already a chore as it is.
+This is the number one factor to consider when purchasing a vacuum.
+No one will want to use a tool that only brings them stress, and cleaning is already a chore.

-So do yourself a favor and rely on my judgment or read customer reviews before spending any money.
+So, I was hoping you could do yourself a favor and rely on my judgment or read customer reviews before spending money.

 How noisy is it?

-Again, luckily for us that for this factor we can rely on the customer reviews to reveal the truth.
-If someone says that a product is deafening, better believe it and be on your way.
+Again, luckily, we can rely on customer reviews to reveal the truth about this factor.
+If someone says a product is loud, you’d better believe it and be on your way.

-I mean, do you want to introduce stress and discord inside the space of your RV?
+Do you want to introduce stress and discord inside your RV?
 An RV should be a haven, a place to rest and relax.
 A noisy vacuum would only counter both aspects and be an unpleasant experience for all passengers on board.

-Rather, keep an eye out for feedback that praises the model as exceptionally quiet or as maintaining a manageable noise level.
-Sadly, there isn’t a unit that is completely silent, so be skeptical of any brand that claims whisper quiet as their product’s selling point.
+Rather, look for feedback that praises the model as exceptionally quiet or as maintaining a manageable noise level.
+Sadly, no unit is completely silent, so be skeptical of any brand that claims to whisper as its product’s selling point.

 How heavy is it?

 That’s why you want a light unit.
-It makes cleaning so much easier when you don’t dread being tired after, doubly so if you’re similar to me who keeps spilling everything.
+It makes cleaning so much easier when you don’t dread being tired afterward, doubly so if you’re like me, who keeps spilling everything.

 Will it keep my carpet fibers safe?

-If you’re keen on keeping your carpet safe from wear and tear, then make sure to take this question seriously.
-The factors that will determine the answer to this question are one, what type of fibers your carpet has, and two, how strong the suction of your vacuum will be.
+If you want to keep your carpet safe from wear and tear, then take this question seriously.
+The factors that will determine the answer to this question are, one, what type of fibers your carpet has, and two, how strong the suction of your vacuum will be.

-Your carpet is most likely made of synthetic fibers such as elofin, polyester, or nylon.
-In this case, lucky for you, you don’t need to fret.
-They can take a beating and sustain any aggressive action from powerful suction.
+Your carpet is likely made of synthetic fibers like polypropylene, polyester, or nylon.
+Lucky for you, you don’t need to fret.
+These fibers can take a beating and sustain any aggressive action from powerful suction.

-On the other hand, natural fibers need some more tender love and care.
-If your carpet completely covers the floor as mine does, then most probably it’s wool.
-In that case, avoid cleaners with powerful suctions because they will only damage your carpet.
+On the other hand, natural fibers need more tender love and care.
+If your carpet completely covers the floor, as mine does, then it’s most probably wool.
+In that case, avoid cleaners with powerful suction because they will only damage your carpet.
 Wool can take a beating, but only so much.

 While you’re at it, try to get a vacuum with a revolving brush.
 This revolving brush should have gentle bristles.
 The bristles shouldn’t be as dense as your carpet fibers, either, or else you’ll wear your carpet out.

-All this means that for me, I need to get a gentle vacuum.
-If I do, then my carpet will surely be pristine for many years—even if I do keep spilling everything.
+This means that I need to get a gentle vacuum.
+If I do, my carpet will undoubtedly be pristine for many years—even if I keep spilling everything.
 Similarly, you should follow my example and assess your carpet fibers and vacuum suction power to ensure you won’t regret your purchase.

 How long will the battery life last?

-If you do choose an RV vacuum that has a battery, check the battery life.
-The entire point of getting a battery-powered one, after all, is so that you can move around your rig without a cord tailing you.
+Check the battery life if you choose an RV vacuum with a battery.
+After all, getting a battery-powered one is to move around your rig without a cord tailing you.
 You’ll defeat that purpose if you get a battery-powered cleaner that constantly needs to be plugged back in.

-In addition, ensure that the battery of your vacuum is top tier.
-Customer reviews are your friends, so check them out and see what they have to disclose about battery performance.
+In addition, ensure that your vacuum battery is top-tier.
+Customer reviews are your friends, so check them out and see what they must disclose about battery performance.
 Essentially, you want a vacuum that can last a long, thorough cleaning session.

 Frequently Asked Questions (FAQs)

-Let’s say you read through this entire article so far and you still have some questions bouncing around in your head.
-That’s okay, that’s what this section is for.
-We’re going to try to address any leftover questions and problems you might have remaining regarding these products.
+Let’s say you have read through this entire article and still have some questions bouncing around in your head.
+That’s okay; that’s what this section is for.
+We will try to address any leftover queries and problems you might have remaining regarding these products.

 What defines RV vacuums?